awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-verify-scaling-activity.md

 }
 ```

+For a description of the fields in the output, see [Activity](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_Activity.html) in the *Amazon EC2 Auto Scaling API Reference*\.

 For help retrieving the scaling activities for a deleted group and for information about the types of errors that you may encounter and how to handle them, see [Troubleshoot Amazon EC2 Auto Scaling](CHAP_Troubleshooting.md)\.